DaoCloud/DaoCloud-docs/docs/en/docs/mspider/troubleshoot/failed-to-add-cluster.md

          Warning  Unhealthy  19s (x22 over 59s)  kubelet            Readiness probe failed: Get "http://10.244.0.17:15021/healthz/ready": dial tcp 10.244.0.17:15021: connect: connection refused
          ```

-- The istiod-remote ep ip assignment is wrong in the case where the control plane and data plane of the managed mesh are deployed together.
+- The istiod-remote ep ip assignment is wrong in the case where the control plane and data plane of the hosted mesh are deployed together.

-     When the managed cluster is connected to the managed mesh as a workload cluster, the istiod-remote ep ip is allocated as metalLB IP, which should be PodIP (mspider-mcpc-ckube-remote-xxx)
+     When the managed cluster is connected to the hosted mesh as a workload cluster, the istiod-remote ep ip is allocated as metalLB IP, which should be PodIP (mspider-mcpc-ckube-remote-xxx)

     ![istiod-remote](https://docs.daocloud.io/daocloud-docs-images/docs/mspider/troubleshoot/images/add-cluster01.png)